Publishing, Self-Publishing, Independent Publishing, Love Publishing, Traditional Publishing, Vanity Publishing…

 Stop your head exploding – just read this.

-Publishing is actually a very simple concept, however you may find yourself a tad confused reading about all different types of publishers.
+Publishing is actually a very simple concept, however, you may find yourself a tad confused reading about all the different types of publishers.
 Like a lot of things in life if you look a bit closer you’ll find it all has to do with Money.

 First group: Someone else pays, i.e. not the author.
 In this group goes ‘Traditional Publishing’